mv-lab/Squanchy-PL/tutorials/1_basic.md

 ## Tuples

 Based on haskell.
 To construct one you simple combine several expressions with commas.
-The names of the elements of a tuple are `1`, `2`, etc. Elements can be accesed with the `.` operator.
+Elements can be accesed with the `.` operator as __List__.
 Here is an example:

 From [Haskell](https://en.wikibooks.org/wiki/Haskell/Lists_and_tuples).
 > Tuples have a fixed number of elements (immutable); you can't cons to a tuple.
 Therefore, it makes sense to use tuples when you know in advance how many values are to be stored.
 For example, we might want a type for storing 2D coordinates of a point.
 We know exactly how many values we need for each point (two – the x and y coordinates), so tuples are applicable.